We enjoyed eating our way through Mercat del Ninot so much that we produced a video about our culinary experience at the bustling Barcelona market.

 Sampling anchovies and prepared fish delicacies at BacaLalo was a particular highlight of our market tour.
 Not only did we love all of the generous samples, but we also savored the glasses of Cava that magically appeared and fell into our open hands.
 Seriously, folks, this is the way to shop!

 With so many stops and snacks built into the tour, we unfortunately missed eating lunch at Ninot Cuina, the market’s most fashionable restaurant.
-When we return to Barcelona sooner than later, we know where we’re eating lunch.
+When we return to Barcelona, we know where we’re eating lunch.

 Mercat del Ninot is located at Carrer de Mallorca, 133, 08036 Barcelona, Spain.